crazoter/kaguya-sama-sqlite3/README.md

 * While the narrator's words may represent the absolute truth, they cannot be taken as fact due to character developments, hidden character knowledge or chaos theory.

 ### Opinion
 Contains information on a character's opinion on a character, topic or item.
+If the opinion is formed / expressed across multiple consecutive pages in a chapter, the earliest page where the opinion is expressed is stored.

 ### Action
 Contains information on something a character performed (as an action) to a character or item.
+If the action is performed / expressed across multiple consecutive pages in a chapter, the earliest page where the action is performed is stored.

 ### Event
 Contains information on something that happened (not performed by a character) to a character or an item.
+If the event occurred across multiple consecutive pages in a chapter, the earliest page where the event occurred is stored.

 ### Other notes
 Speculation or random theories are omitted from the dataset; only confirmed facts / opinions mentioned in the manga is recorded.
 However, if a particular item / action has some unstated significance, this may be brought up in the dataset.